 These colonnades are four columns deep with 284 Doric columns and 88 pilasters.
 Each column is 20 meters high and 1.6 meters wide.

-The overall design of the square is intended to look like a key which ends at the church, symbolizing the Keys to the Kingdom of Heaven.
+The overall design of the square is intended to look like a key that ends at the church, symbolizing the Keys to the Kingdom of Heaven.

-The Via della Conciliazione which leads up to St. Peter’s Square once featured the spina – a median with buildings which separated two roads leading to the landmark.
+The Via della Conciliazione which leads up to St. Peter’s Square once featured the spina – a median with buildings that separated two roads leading to the landmark.

 This feature was demolished by Mussolini in 1936 so that St. Peter’s Basilica could be seen from Castel Sant’Angelo.